 Once upon a time, in a kingdom far far away there was a business that never told its story to anyone.
 It had a great product to offer but could not make any sales because people did not know what this business does and most importantly why.
-Fortunately, the business met marketing fairy that explained the purpose of storytelling and how it can build loyalty and trust while also selling products or services at the same time.
+Fortunately, the business met marketing fairy that explained the purpose of storytelling.
+How it can build loyalty and trust while also selling products or services at the same time.

 Introduce yourself: aka “The opening scene”

-Many entrepreneurs tend to talk about their product or service benefits but they should share more information about who they are.
+Many entrepreneurs tend to talk about their product or service benefits.
+But they should share more information about who they are.
 People more likely will buy from a business that they know and trust.
 Your goal as an entrepreneur is to connect with another human being through the authentic story of your business.
-It will have a more profound influence on someone than all the information in the world about your product or service.
+It will have a more profound influence on someone than all the information in the world about your product.

 Tell them WHY: also known as (aka) “The climax”